jenskutilek/fakelab/doc/truetype-hinting/index.md

 - The Pre-Program table, prep
 - The Font Program table, fpgm

-For these tables, there is nothing resembling source code in FLS5 or a VFB file.
+For these tables, there is nothing in FLS5 or a VFB file that resembles source code.

 ## Glyph-level hinting